Appian (NASDAQ:APPN) Issues FY24 Earnings Guidance

 Wall Street Analyst Weigh In

-In other news, major shareholder Abdiel Capital Advisors, Lp sold 400,000 shares of the business’s stock in a transaction dated Wednesday, February 21st.
-The shares were sold at an average price of $32.44, for a total transaction of $12,976,000.00.
-Following the completion of the sale, the insider now owns 5,890,304 shares of the company’s stock, valued at $191,081,461.76.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Insiders own 43.60% of the company’s stock.
+In other Appian news, major shareholder Abdiel Capital Advisors, Lp sold 400,000 shares of the business’s stock in a transaction on Wednesday, February 21st.
+The shares were sold at an average price of $32.44, for a total value of $12,976,000.00.
+Following the completion of the sale, the insider now directly owns 5,890,304 shares of the company’s stock, valued at $191,081,461.76.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+43.60% of the stock is currently owned by corporate insiders.

 Appian Company Profile